 For example, carbon monoxide, nitrogen and particulate matter emissions are also released.
 Particulate matter is a composition of solid particles that are smaller than 10 micrometers.
 This particulate matter is a form of air pollution and causes health problems.

 Land use also has an environmental impact.
-We all know that deforesting the Amazon is not good for nature and the climate.
-This means that the production of charcoal - made from wood and therefore trees - is associated with land use.
+And we all know that deforesting the Amazon is not good for nature and the climate.
+The production of charcoal - made from wood and therefore trees - is associated with land use.
 Changing forests to farmland also has an environmental impact.
 Since an electric barbecue does not require coal, it requires much less land.
 The environmental impact caused by land use is 25 times higher with disposable and standard barbecues.

 The image below shows the total carbon impact and the environmental impact of land use per BBQ.
 The disposable and standard BBQ score high in terms of land use.
 In terms of carbon, the disposable BBQ scores highest.

 But what do you put on the BBQ?

 A barbecue is of course not complete without food.
 What you throw on the barbecue has - besides having an effect on your appetite - also an effect on the environment.
 To supplement the barbecue study, we use data from a Blonk report*.

 You can roughly divide the barbecue menu into animal and plant-based meat products and substitutes.
 Each with their own environmental impact.
 Below you can see the impact of meat and their vegetable substitutes, looking at carbon emissions.
 So the most sustainable option is to barbecue on solar energy with a vegetarian burger!

 *Milieueffecten van vlees en vleesvervangers.
 Eindrapport v1.2 (2017).